Site icon I Love to Watch You Play

 But What If Success Isn’t Defined by Goals and Grades?

-But what if we could help them see that those things don’t define their worth and that they aren’t the only version of ‘success’?
+What if we could help them see that those things don’t define their worth and that those aren’t the only versions of ‘success’?
 This burden of perfection and being the best is like an anchor pulling them deeper and deeper, the pressure to prove themselves dragging them under until they’re drowning in our expectations or the coach’s expectations and even sometimes their own.
-If they aren’t leading the team in goals and taking 5 AP classes, they feel like they are failing or, worse, they are failures.
+If they aren’t leading the team in goals and taking 5 AP classes, they feel like they’re failing or, worse, they are failures.
 Statistics tell us that young athletes are more anxious, stressed, and exhausted than ever.
 And a lot of it is due to our achievement obsessed-culture.

 My Daughter Quit Youth Sports And This Is What I Want Youth Sports Parents To Know